 Our local scheme started in 1993, run by the local authority; but since April 2011 the Network has been entirely run by volunteers within the national scheme.

 They monitor the loss of trees and promote their replacement with the owners.
-Wardens also keep an eye on felling and report it to the local authority or the Forestry Commission for action by them.
+Wardens also keep an eye on felling and report it to the local authority or Scottish Forestry for action by them.
 Importantly, they comment on planning applications regarding trees and contribute to government consultations on issues affecting trees.
 On the proactive side, wardens learn to survey trees and promote planting or management schemes.
 Currently, they are also preparing a series of leaflets, the first of which is the Perth & Kinross Bluebell Trail.
 This will be published next spring and give details of both bluebell woods that are easily accessible to walk in, as well as drives that pass bluebell woods that do not have car parking nearby or are not easily accessible to the public.

 Tree wardens act as they do out of a sincere belief that trees are an essential part of our natural and cultural heritage: trees significantly reduce carbon emissions, and they provide an essential component in securing biodiversity upon which we all depend for our well-being.